Simple Seafood Chowder

 So this isn’t Cheat’s Seafood Chowder; it’s a simple seafood chowder.
 What’s the difference?
 The Cheat’s Seafood Chowder is made with tinned fish and salad of cooked seafood – so it’s kind of cheating.
 Did I since learn how to prepare and cook live seafood?
 No I did not.
 I went to Dunnes where – years ago – I bought the seafood salad that I used to make the Cheat’s chowder – I actually made it a few times – though that was a few years ago and … they no longer stock it.
 It was a 150g mix of cooked seafood.
 And it was cooked perfectly so you’d just add it at the end, stir it in and it tasted great.

-Why do I insist on using cooked seafood?
+Being honest, with bigger items like crabs or lobster, I think it would upset me.
+But also I insist on using cooked (or frozen) seafood because I feel safer doing so.
 Because if I can manage to mess up cooking a chicken as many times as I have – although I have now learned how to cook it properly – I’m not taking any chances with seafood.
 It’s seafood.

 I love seafood by the way.